google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

       event.waitUntil(promiseChain);
     });

-As you can see in this example, the notification was clicked can be accessed via the `event.notification parameter`.
-From this we can via the properties on the notification, in this case we call it's `close()` method and then we are free to perform any task we wish in the background like a normal event.
+As you can see in this example, the notification that was clicked can be accessed via the `event.notification parameter`.
+From this we can via the properties on the notification, in this case we call its `close()` method and then we are free to perform any task we wish in the background like a normal event.

 Note: You still need to make use of event.waitUntil() to keep the service worker running